 where $c_s\approx\sqrt{(ZT_e+3T_i)/m_i}\approx1.8\times10^{-3}c$ is the ion sound speed in this simulation, $k=k_s-k_i\approx2k_i\sin(\theta_s/2)$ is the wave number of the fluctuation matching with the scattering angle $\theta_s$.

-Following the method mentioned in Section II.C, we obtain low-frequency part of Thomson scattering spectra at different scattering angles of \(60^\circ\pm1^\circ\), \(90^\circ\pm1^\circ\), \(120^\circ\pm1^\circ\), and \(150^\circ\pm1^\circ\), as shown in Fig.\ref{fig:ThermalTS-ion}.
+Following the plasma conditions in Section \ref{sec:2.1_setup} and time Fourier analysis method described in Section \ref{sec:2.2_tfft}, we obtain low-frequency part of Thomson scattering spectra at different scattering angles of \(60^\circ\pm1^\circ\), \(90^\circ\pm1^\circ\), \(120^\circ\pm1^\circ\), and \(150^\circ\pm1^\circ\) from a simulation domain with a size of \(800\,c/\omega_{0} \times 800\,c/\omega_{0}\) (\(44.7\,\mu m\times44.7\,\mu m\)), as shown in Fig.\ref{fig:ThermalTS-ion}.
 To reduce spectral noise, second-order smoothing with a window size of $3.0\times10^{-4}\omega_0$ is applied iteratively to these spectra until their shapes converge.
 The simulated TS spectra are in good agreement with the theoretical profiles calculated from Eq.
 (4), which indicates that our method can produce valid TS spectra with high angular and spectral resolution.